 Topics are organised to cover the UK Health and Safety Executive's top human factors issues in major hazard sites, but these topics are just as applicable and relevant to non-UK regulatory frameworks.

-Follow the module links below to see what is covered in each module.
+Follow the links below to learn more about each module.

-Teaching will be delivered via four live sessions with the trainers, pre-course reading and pre-recorded video content for independent study.
+Teaching will be delivered via four live sessions with the trainer, pre-course reading, and pre-recorded video content for independent study.